LachezarDonchev/First-Repository/README.md

 # First-Repository
-This is arepository for educational purposes.
+This is a repository for educational purposes.